Light-C-O/wedding_invites-ca1/README.md

 - **Thursday - 16th Oct:**
     - Continuing with the styling
     - Making a dark and light mode.
+    - I decided to change the cancel button (_go back button_) to redirect to either the index or the edit depending on if it is a create venue on an edit venue
-    - Ran through some with the route for the venues.show.
+    - Ran through some problems with the cancel button, when it comes to the route for the venues.show.
 I wantted a go back button when you click on the edit button that you to the venues.edit.
 I had to change the if statement to venue !=>null to show that if there's something in there go make to said venue that exists.
     - Completeed with the desired appearance.
     - Preparing the script for video section of ca1.

 - **Friday - 17th Oct:**
     - Started with fefining my comments of the code.
 Expaling the more important bits.
     - Updated the ERD.
+    - Wrote comments on all the codes I can understand.
+    - It is important to run the npm run dev for all the tailwind css file to be updated on the browser.

 ### Week 4